cobyeastwood/blue-bot/README.md

 This project supports the following:

 1. Custom Stock Screening
-2. Historical & Realtime Data Collection
+2. Historical & Real-Time Data Collection
 3. Technical Analysis (eg. Bollinger Bands, VWAP)
 4. Custom Trade Strategies (eg. Backtesting)
 5. Conditional Trade Execution (WIP)

-For real-time trading, you will need to collect API keys from Alpaca and can choose to additionally add other supported services such as Alphavantage, Iexcloud, and Polygon.
+For real-time data collection and trading, you will need to collect API keys from Alpaca, a popular trading API.
+If so desired, you can choose to additionally add other supported services such as Alpha Vantage, IEX Cloud, and Polygon.
 Any keys will need to be placed inside a local env file.

 ### Overview
 The main.go file contains a basic configuration for this project.